 Representation and Warranties

-Representations and warranties are any assertions or assurances given by the parties to the agreement.
-This section should specify that the affiliate entering into this agreement is legally capable of understanding the agreement and is allowed to enter into the agreement.
-The section should also specify that the affiliate is not to share any information that he, she, or it knows is false.
+Representations and warranties are any assertions or assurances the parties give to the agreement.
+This section should specify that the affiliate entering into this agreement is legally capable of understanding the contract and is allowed to agree.

 A disclaimer includes information about liability issues specific to the content found on your website.
-It also warns users of any potential risks of using your site and specifies that the company is not to be held responsible for any content on the website.
+It also warns users of any potential risks of using your site and specifies that the company will not be held responsible for any content on the website.

 Limitation of Liability